elenashcherbinina/elenashcherbinina/README.md

 ### Hi there 👋

 👩 My name is Elena and I am Frontend Developer.
-🔭 I have graduated from the Hexlet online school of Programming.
 🗣 I speak German, English and Russian.
 🌱 I love algorithms, analyze, yoga and gardening.
 Cool combo:)